Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 Discussion Subreddits

-• Use the most specific applicable flair
+- Use the most specific applicable flair for your post

 Professional Subreddits

-• Use post flair that matches the subreddit's preferred content types
+- Use post flair that matches the subreddit's preferred content types

 Hobby and Interest Subreddits